asika32764/JConsole/README.md

 # JConsole
 #### An useful console tools for Joomla CMS

-JConsole is a cli tools extends from Joomla Console Package.
+JConsole is a cli tools implement from [Joomla Console Package](https://github.com/asika32764/joomla-framework/tree/console/src/Joomla/Console).
 It provides an interface to create nested commands.

 About Console package:

 Please see: https://github.com/asika32764/joomla-framework/tree/console/src/Joomla/Console

+> Note: Console package has not added to Joomla Framework yet, it is an experimental package.

 ## Installation